pierre-rouleau/pel/doc/pel-manual.rst

                                 when the dual independent customization files for terminal/TTY and graphics mode is used.
                                 These are all PEL specific.
+                                See `Independent Customization for Terminal
+                                and Graphics Modes`_.

 emacs-customization-graphics.el Holds Emacs customization for Emacs running in
                                 graphics mode.
 PEL specific.